nicholasjackson/consul-canary-deployment/blueprint/modules/consul/README.md

 To use this module the following resources are required:

+* consul_k8s_cluster - name of the network the resources should be attached to
 * consul_network - name of the network the resources should be attached to

 ## Usage